-The Eva has a unique feel that took some getting used to.
-But once we got the hang of it we were skipping along happily.
+The Eva has a unique feel that takes some getting used to.
+But once you get the hang of it, you'll be skipping along happily.

 This isn't the shoe to buy if your primary goal is to float on deep drifts of fresh snow.
 The thick decking is devoid of the spaces and holes you see on most snowshoes, which are designed to allow snow to clear the top by falling back through.
 These also have a smaller surface area than many of our other tested models.

 While you will still float considerably more than you would without snowshoes, this isn't the model to consider for deep snow excursions.
 The Eva shines on packed trails, so take your snowshoe goals and locations into consideration.